 This step is all about adding the user’s required features to the products and prioritizing the features as per the accumulated data.
 It is important to add the features which are important for product and service success rather than overloading it with unnecessary features.

 Benefits of using Agile Minimal Viable Product (Agile MVP)

 To execute Agile MVP you should first know what are its benefits, let’s look at some of the benefits explained below.

 1. Early Testing of Business Concepts

-Agile Minimum Viable Product (MVP) offers a core set of features at the early stage of product/service development allowing the business to test the various business concepts and strategies at an early stage through various hypothesis and to understand the customer and the market’s mood.
+Agile Minimum Viable Product (MVP) offers a core set of features at the early stage of product/service development allowing the business to test the various business concepts and strategies at an early stage through various hypotheses and to understand the customer and the market’s mood.
 The data accumulated through the hypothesis helps to market the product quickly and to reach out to maximum customers.

 2. Continuous Learning and Development

-The MVP is a continuous iterative process which promotes continuous learning based on customer feedback and to gain insight into what works for the customer.
+The MVP is a continuous iterative process that promotes continuous learning based on customer feedback and to gain insight into what works for the customer.
 This information helps the product development teams to use this data to make decisions for product evolution and product improvement.
 The iterations help to add more user required features.

 3. Cost Reduction and Smaller Investments

 The market is studied in advance and the hypothesis is made to test the business concept, this allows the product development team to reduce the expenses and to provide maximum services and highest customer value at minimum cost.
 At smaller investments, a number of customers are gained and further the investment can be increased based on the number of customers/users.